sasjs/server.sasjs.io/docs/apps.md

 # Apps

-The apps portal is a gateway to any apps that you have deployed to SASjs Server.
+AppStream is the gateway to apps on SASjs Server.

 ![](img/apps.png)